 Easy Laminate Flooring – A Less Expensive Alternative to Real Wood Floors

 You can purchase laminate flooring that looks just like wood, but without some of the downfalls of real wood flooring.
-Real wood flooring is typically pricey, vulnerable to scratches and dents, can be damaged by moisture, and is not easy to replace.
+Although it has more advantages than carpeting, real wood flooring is typically pricey, vulnerable to scratches and dents, can be damaged by moisture, and is not easy to replace.
 In contrast, laminate floors are less expensive, practically scratch-proof, normally resistant to moisture damage, and easy to repair sections, if needed.
 It’s a great flooring option that many landlords utilize when upgrading their rental property.

 If you’re thinking about adding floor heating to your rental property remodel or upgrade, you will want to think about the cost and time involved.
 A non-heated floor is perfectly fine and what most homes have, but some landlords install heated floors for its distinct advantages.
-This would include being energy efficient, easy to run, and the fact that it makes a rental more comfortable.
+This would include being energy-efficient and the fact that it makes a rental more comfortable.

 If you know what you’re doing, or hire someone who does, heating flooring can be installed without it being too complicated.
 Of course, it does take a lot more time, but in the end, it will be worth all the extra steps you took to take your flooring one step above the norm.
 Heated flooring will certainly add value to your rental property and possibly allow you to raise your monthly rent.